LaunchCodeEducation/data-analysis/src/chapters/classes-and-objects/class-methods.rst

 Note the following:

 #.
+Methods are defined *within* the class, but are spearate from the properties.
+#.
 The ``def`` keyword is used to define the new method.
 #. ``method_name`` follows the same
    :ref:`naming conventions <function-naming-rules>` we use for functions.